Is it Hard to Get an SBA Loan?

 Why Are SBA Loans Such a Hot Commodity?

-SBA loans are the most desired loan product on the market simply because they offer the best combination of repayment terms and accessibility to business owners on the market.
-And, really, who wouldn’t want that?
+SBA loans are the most desired loan product on the market simply because they offer the best repayment terms and accessibility to business owners.
+And who wouldn’t want that?

 SBA loans can be up to $5 million (yeah, really!), with interest rates starting around 6.5%.
-Repayment terms of five to 25 years make SBA loans easier to fit into the small business budget.
+Repayment terms of five to 25 years.

 Let’s Get More Granular, Shall We?

-Here’s a little more info to better understand exactly why you’d want an SBA loan over other loan products—and why you’d want to work toward getting an SBA loan if you’re not quite there yet!
+Here’s a little more info to better understand why you’d want an SBA loan over other loan products—and why you’d want to work toward getting a loan if you’re not quite there yet!

 Let’s compare the terms of an SBA loan to a traditional term loan commonly available through banks or alternative online lenders: